-This study presented a genetic analysis of the common oncogenic KRAS alleles in COAD, LUAD, MM, and PAAD.
+This study presents a genetic interaction analysis of the common oncogenic KRAS alleles in COAD, LUAD, MM, and PAAD.
 Measuring the levels of mutational signatures revealed that the cancer-specific distribution of KRAS mutations was not determined by the active mutational processes in the tumor samples.
-This result suggests that the biological properties of the KRAS alleles, within the context of the tissue of origin and tumor microenvironment, is an important factor in the positive selection of a KRAS mutation during the evolution of a tumor.
-To investigate these properties, we conducted tests to determine patterns of comutating genes and genetic dependency for each KRAS allele.
-The former identified genes that comutated with specific KRAS alleles at an unexpectedly high right, suggesting they were alterations that cooperated with the KRAS allele to promote positive selection in the tumor.
+This result suggests that the biological properties of the KRAS alleles, within the context of the tissue of origin, is an important factor in the positive selection of a KRAS mutation during the evolution of a tumor.
+To investigate these properties, we conducted statistical tests to determine patterns of comutating genes and genetic dependencies for each KRAS allele in each cancer.
+The former identified genes that comutated with specific KRAS alleles at an unexpectedly high frequency, suggesting they were alterations that cooperated with the KRAS allele to promote positive selection in the tumor.
 On the other hand, some genes comutated with a KRAS allele less frequently than expected by random chance, suggesting they were either functionally redundant mutations or introduced an inhibitory effect on the tumor’s progression.
 Finally, functional interactions were identified between KRAS alleles and cellular processes and individual genes.
 Together, these findings provide further support to the mounting evidence that the various oncogenic KRAS mutations are not biologically redundant, but instead have distinct properties relevant to the treatment of KRAS mutant tumors.

-In 2018, Pantsar et al. used the transition:transversion mutation ratio to demonstrate that the distribution of codon 12 KRAS mutations were not random.18 Instead, their results corroborated those of the present study that random chance is not solely responsible for the KRAS mutations observed in cancer.
-The current study employed mutational signatures to estimate the frequency of KRAS mutations under the null hypothesis that the alleles were functionally equivalent.
+In 2018, Pantsar et al. used the transition:transversion mutation ratio to demonstrate that the distribution of codon 12 KRAS mutations was not random.18 The current study employed mutational signatures to estimate the frequency of all KRAS mutations under the null hypothesis that the alleles were functionally equivalent.
 Even this more nuanced model of the random distribution of mutations was unable to explain the frequency of KRAS alleles across the four cancers studied.
 While this use of mutational signatures was not without precedent,81,82 it had limitations, primarily the assumption that the mutational signatures completely described the mutagenic forces acting on the genome.
 This constraint was mitigated by the fact that the signatures were extracted from single base substitutions, the same type of mutations that cause the KRAS alleles.
 Still, there are known artifacts from the sample-processing procedure and NMF that prevent the mutational signatures from perfectly modeling the mutational processes in a tumor.26,83,84

 The comutation analysis for this study was limited to relatively small somatic mutations while copy number alteration (CNA) and complex structural variants, such as those caused by chromothripsis, were not included.
-This was decided due to the fact that determining the copy number of genes and effects of catastrophic chromosomal events is still a current area of study and is primarily limited to WGS data.
+CNA were not included in this analysis determining the copy number of genes and effects of catastrophic chromosomal events is still a current area of study and is primarily limited to WGS data.
 Thus, it is not clear that including these data would add clarification to this study or, rather, the additional complexity would make the results more difficult to resolve.
 For the same reason, the comutation analysis did not include the prediction of a mutation’s impact on the encoded RNA or protein; while continually improving, the current tools are known to be imperfect with high rates of false positives and negatives, often contradicting each other.85–90